-• 81% of healthcare orgs were breached by social engineering attacks in the last year.
+• 81% of healthcare organizations were breached by social engineering attacks in the past year.

-• 30% still don’t regularly train teams on cyberattack response.
+• 30% do not regularly train teams on cyberattack response.

-• 23% admit a breach could take a month or longer to detect.
+• 23% say a breach could take a month or longer to detect.

-• 40% don’t proactively assess their IT risk.
+• 40% do not proactively assess IT risk.

-Our analysis identifies the top four cybersecurity gaps threatening healthcare and life sciences organizations in 2025 – vulnerabilities that, if left unchecked, could lead to prolonged outages, patient data loss, and regulatory penalties.
+Our analysis highlights the four cybersecurity gaps most threatening healthcare and life sciences organizations in 2025 — vulnerabilities that could lead to operational disruption, patient data loss, and regulatory penalties.

 The Top 4 Healthcare Cybersecurity Gaps to Beware of